Table of Contents

 Analog Lab is a monster VST that has some great vintage synth sounds.
 If you’ve never used Analog Lab, I highly suggest checking it out, it’s such a massive library that you’re bound to find some new sounds that you dig.

 I believe the Arturia Keylab 88 MKII is easily one of the best 88 key MIDI controllers.
-It has the best key- bed currently available for a MIDI keyboard today and I also really love the pads and faders.
+It has the best key- bed currently available for a MIDI keyboard today and comes with a solid set of faders and drum pads.